 d.
 The verb and preposition "stooped down" in Gr., are kypto or koop'-to and kato or kat'-o.
 This Jesus did twice in our text of discussion.
 Once before His sentence, and again after saying: “He that is without sin among you, let him first cast a stone at her,” John 8:7.
 It seems this was enough to convict her accusers.
 Jeremiah wrote: “Is not my word like as a fire?
 Saith the Lord; and like a hammer that breaketh the rock in pieces?"
 Jeremiah 23:29.
 Jesus' words broke these hearts of stone after hearing them: being pierced in their hearts and convicted of their sins.
 Amen, sister Ceilings and brother Walls!

 e.
 Conclusion: We should allow the context of the text to help us understand the setting of the rulers’ discourse before the Lord and the woman.
 Something had happened that is not mentioned in the text that has the woman “standing” after her accusers left "one-by-one" from the temple.
-If there is some merit to "her standing," perhaps, that could have occurred during one of the times Jesus had: “stooped down to write on the ground with His finger,” John 8:6; John 8:8.
+If there is some merit to "her standing," perhaps that could have occurred during one of the times Jesus had: “stooped down to write on the ground with His finger,” John 8:6; John 8:8.
 However, I’m not inclined to agree in either case to the merits of any change in the text of discussion.

 2. The scribes and Pharisees.
-They were the ones that brought this woman unto Jesus.
+They were the ones who brought this woman unto Jesus.
 Claiming she was "taken in the very act of committing adultery," John 8:3.
 Now, brothers and sisters, this accusation brings to light some essential questions for our consideration.
 I humbly ask,

 a.
 Was it by chance they happened by this woman's tent so early in the morning to be eyewitnesses to her adulterous affair?
 Or was it the hatching of a scheme whereby the woman was either an unwitting victim or a co-conspirator to the leaders’ plot?